Nursmen/restapi-reg-custom/README.md

-# REST API Registration Custom
+# Django REST API Registration Custom

-This repository provides a custom implementation of a REST API for user registration and management.
-It is built using **FastAPI** and includes features such as user registration, login, and token-based authentication.
+This repository contains a custom implementation of a Django-based REST API for user registration and authentication.
+It uses **Django Rest Framework (DRF)** and includes features such as user registration, login, and token-based authentication.

 ## Features

 - User registration with validation
 - Token-based authentication (JWT)
 - User login functionality
+- Django Rest Framework (DRF) powered API
 - Customizable registration logic
-- Lightweight and fast API with FastAPI

 ## Requirements

 To run this project, ensure you have the following installed:

 - Python 3.7+
-- FastAPI
-- Uvicorn
+- Django
-- SQLAlchemy (for database management)
+- Django Rest Framework (DRF)
-- JWT (for token management)
+- Simple JWT for JWT token management

 You can install the dependencies by running: